cezarmathe/xfce4-nightmode/README.md

 This is a small script that enables "night mode" for xfce4 by changing the theme from Arc to Arc Dark and vice versa.

+## Requirements
+Have the Arc themes installed on your system.

 ## Usage

 To turn night mode on, use